Learn how to manage your suppressed contacts and domains.

 The Suppressed contacts tab displays a list of all of your contacts who've unsubscribed from your communications, plus those who've been automatically unsubscribed by hard bouncing once, reaching their soft bounces limit or registering as an ISP spam complainant.

-You can manually add a contact to this list by clicking on New contact suppression.
+You can manually add a contact to this list by selecting New contact suppression.
 See the Adding suppressions section below for further detail.

-Click on Contact actions and click the required action.
+Select the Contact actions drop-down menu and choose the required action.

 Exporting a suppressed contact works in the same way as exporting a normal, unsuppressed contact.